Gravito-electromagnetic analogies: ``Ultra-stationary'' spacetimes

-($\mathbb{H}_{0j}=\mathbb{H}_{00}=\mathbb{H}_{j0}$ for these observers), where semi-colons denote covariant derivatives with respect to $\gamma_{ij}$.
-This reinforces the similarity with electromagnetism.
-The gravitoelectric tidal tensor is, however, non-zero, as seen from Eq.~(\ref{Eij}): even though $\vec{G}=\vec{0}$.
-This should not be surprising, for the following reasons: i) it is always possible to make $\vec{G}$ vanish by choosing freely falling observers (this is true in an arbitrary spacetime), but that does not eliminate the tidal effects, as they arise from the curvature tensor; ii) in the present case of ultrastationary spacetimes, $\mathbb{E}_{\alpha\beta}$ is actually a non-linear tensor in $\vec{H}$, which merely reflects the fact that, except on very special circumstances, $\mathbb{E}_{\alpha\beta}$ (unlike its electromagnetic counterpart) cannot be thought of as simply a covariant derivative of some vector field $\vec{G}$.
+even though $\vec{G}=\vec{0}$.
+This should not be surprising, for the following reasons: i) it is always possible to make $\vec{G}$ vanish by choosing freely falling observers (this is true in an arbitrary spacetime), but that does not eliminate the tidal effects, as they arise from the curvature tensor; ii) in the case of ultrastationary spacetimes, $\mathbb{E}_{\alpha\beta}$ is actually a non-linear tensor in $\vec{H}$, which merely reflects the fact that, except on very special circumstances, $\mathbb{E}_{\alpha\beta}$ cannot be thought of as simply a covariant derivative of some gravitoelectric field $\vec{G}$.